 No, as you can’t bet on any sports in Texas at this time.
 Furthermore, there’s no indication as to whether Texas’s future legal sports betting industry will allow collegiate sports betting in any form.
 Many states that do allow legal sports betting simultaneously prevent sports bets on in-state college teams or games, or ban collegiate betting altogether.

-Time will tell whether Texas allows collegiate betting, which would likely be quite a profitable industry given the plethora of Division I college sports teams that have their homes in this state.
+Time will tell whether Texas betting apps will be permitted or if the state will allow collegiate betting, which would likely be quite a profitable industry given the plethora of Division I college sports teams that have their homes in this state.

 Not yet.
 But it’s highly likely that the sportsbook operators who eventually receive licensure in the legal sports betting industry will include eSports betting lines and markets for you to enjoy.